cablehead/levee/docs/http.md

 - body

-    If this is a Content-Length response than body will be a `Stream` the application can use to proccess the Response body.
+    If this is a Content-Length response than body will be a `Stream` the application can use to process the Response body.

 - chunks